“When you build your own product, the first ones are most likely to FAIL.”

 Never expect anything.
 Don’t expect it to be all positive and ready to go.
 Actually, it’s better if you receive negative and disappointing comments rather than all positive ones so you’ll know where and what to improve.
 In addition, during this step, aside from your own research, you can also ask your potential customers who are now evaluating your first product prototype to identify who could be your competitors.

 In this case, you don’t have to revisit Step 1, as you already decided and committed to your product and the message you want to deliver.
-Instead, if you choose to continue improving, be the innovative leader, and dare to be different, then take a deep breath and read on the next step.
+Instead, if you choose to continue improving, be the innovative leader, and dare to be different, then take a deep breath and read on to the next step.

 9. Get Everyone on the Same Page and Refine your Design to Build Your Own Product